therealhackmeehan/ubacktest_docs/src/content/docs/Creating/workingWithData.md

 ### Creating Trading Signals from DataFrame Columns

 :::note
-The official term for a column in a Pandas DataFrame is a `series`, so you may see that language used interchangeably.
+The official term for a column in a Pandas DataFrame is a `series`, so you may see that language used interchangeably across the web.
 :::

-To implement trading signals, you need to create a new column in your DataFrame, typically named `signal`, with values ranging from `-1` (short) to `1` (buy).
+To implement trading signals, you need to create a new column in your DataFrame, named `signal`, with values ranging from `-1` (short) to `1` (buy).

 You can access or create this column like this: `data['signal']`.